Shyam-pi/Gaussian-Splatting-and-Diffusion-Guided-Optimization/README.md

 **GPU Memory Usage**: This task (with default paramter settings) may use approximately 15.5GB GPU memory.
 You can decrease/increase GPU memory utilization for performance by using the `--gaussians_per_splat` argument.

-> **Submission:** In your webpage, include the following details:
-> - Learning rates that you used for each parameter.
-If you had experimented with multiple sets of learning rates, just mention the set that obtains the best performance in the next question.
-> - Number of iterations that you trained the model for.
-> - The PSNR and SSIM.
-> - Both the GIFs output by `train.py`.

 ## 1.3 Extensions

 ### 1.3.1 Rendering Using Spherical Harmonics